simonmclean/tryptic.nvim/README.md

 - Maybe add trailing `/` to distinguish folders
 - Create plugin docs
-- There's probably of wierd behaviour that would result from using the plugin in unexpected ways
+- There's probably a bunch of wierd behaviour that would result from using the plugin in unexpected ways